 WOU inked an MoU with the National Union of Bank Employees (NUBE).

-Emeritus Prof Dato’ Dr Wong Tat Meng (later Dato’) succeeded Emeritus Prof Tan Sri Gajaraj Dhanarajan as the second Vice Chancellor and CEO of WOU.
+Prof Dr Wong Tat Meng (later Dato’ and Emeritus Professor) succeeded Emeritus Prof Tan Sri Gajaraj Dhanarajan as the second Vice Chancellor and CEO of WOU.

 Tun Dr Lim Chong Eu was reappointed as WOU’s Chancellor.